gjchester/Hanover-Display-Flip-Dot-Local-Aircraft-Tracker-Hardware-Setup/README.md

 I’m dividing this write up into a few sections mainly so it not a huge wall of text…

--Sign Electrics
+'-Sign Electrics
--Sign Comms
+'-Sign Comms
--Pi Setup
+'-Pi Setup
--Other considerations
+'-Other considerations